tthecoder15/T3A1-Workbook/README.md

 ## Q8.
 Explain type coercion, using examples from the JavaScript programming language /6

-- quirks that are unique to JS
-- Provides a thorough explanation of control flow in programming

-Type coercion in JavaScript is when a value is implicitly converted from one type to another automatically (MDN Web Docs, 2024a).
-This is different from conversions that are explicitly declared such as the String() or Number() methods.

-There are a variety of circumstances in which JavaScript will automatically change a data type to complete process.
+Type coercion in JavaScript occurs when a value is implicitly converted from one data type to another automatically (MDN Web Docs, 2024a).
+This is different from conversions or generations that are explicitly declared such as the ```String()``` or ```Number()``` constructors.
+There are a variety of circumstances in which JavaScript will automatically change a data type when completing a process.
 The loose equality operator ```==``` will convert strings and booleans to numbers to compare their values against numbers (Samoshkin, 2018).

 For example: